Program overview

 Featured Experiences

-The Bachelor of Health program offers several unique features that enhance the learning experience:
+The Bachelor of Health program offers several unique features and experiences, including:

 • Access to Dalhousie Medicine NB’s Anatomy & Physiology lab and a state-of-the-art simulation lab at New Brunswick Community College.